openconfig/featureprofiles/feature/gribi/otg_tests/ipv4_entry_with_aggregate_ports_test/README.md

     *   Single IPv4Entry -> NHG -> NH with MAC Override.

-        *   Install 198.51.100.0/24 to NextHopGroup containing one NextHop which is a static route to the ATE LAG port containing ports 2-3, and override the destination MAC to a specified value.
+        *   Install 198.51.100.0/24 to NextHopGroup containing one NextHop which is the ATE LAG port containing ports 2-3, and override the destination MAC to a specified value.

         *   Forward packets between ATE port-1 and ATE LAG (destined to